luciodale/fork/README.md

 	    ...]
 ```

+### Keywords as input names

+By passing the option `{:keywordize-keys true}` to *Fork*, the values and all other state keys will be keywords instead of strings.
+To make sure the input names are properly registered, use the function `normalize-name` available in the props, when giving the name to the input components i.e. `{:name (normalize-name :bar/foo)}`.
+Namespaced keys are also supported.
+If `normalize-name` is used when `keywordize-keys` is not set, the function will simply return the same value.

 ### Dealing with server requests

 Since version `1.1.0`, the handler `send-server-request` provides a way of performing server side validation in callbacks like `on-blur` or `:on-change`, or any other operation that involves your backend code.
 Here is an example of how it works: